learn-co-students/dynamic-orm-inheritance-noukod-000/README.md

-<p data-visibility='hidden'>View <a href='https://learn.co/lessons/dynamic-orm-inheritance' title='Dynamic ORM with Inheritance'>Dynamic ORM with Inheritance</a> on Learn.co and start learning to code for free.</p>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/dynamic-orm-inheritance'>Dynamic ORMs with Inheritance</a> on Learn.co and start learning to code for free.</p>